Depending on how stingy you are,

 [mit2013]: ("kusername" zephyrgate) technogarblespeak

 That last person is likely a current student... or a prefrosh invading Zephyr, heh.
-[4] [5] [6]
+[4] [5] [6] You may also see something like this:

 [mit2013]: ("kusername" zephyrgate) ,zephyr, hey how do i change the name in the parentheses

 The ",instance-name," is actually intrepreted on the zephyr side as an instance (messages not assigned an instance default to "personal").
 Or, from our point-of-view, zephyrgate translates zephyr instances into ",instance-name," on the AIM side.
+Some AIM Commands

 !off -- mute [MIT 2013]